ppuivif/42_COMMON_CORE/15-IRC/Readme.md

 A socket is an endpoint for communication between two machines over a network.
 It allows processes to send and receive data, whether they are on the same device or different devices across the internet.

 Server side, a socket is created (server socket) for listening incoming connections.</br>
-This socket does not directly communicate with clients.</br>
+This socket does not directly communicate with clients.
+However when an attempt for a new incoming connection is detected by the server, the server socket calls a function ("accept()") which will return a new client socket descriptor.</br>

 A server socket is defined by 3 elements :
   - IP address to identify the server on the network,
   - port number,